Frequently Asked Questions

 Before WHO approved the use of VVMs, all aspects of this technology were subjected to extensive independent laboratory testing and field trials.

 What quality control procedures are used to ensure that batches of VVM perform correctly?

-Each batch of VVMs is sampled (according to ISO 3951:1989) and tested with an NIST traceable spectrodensitometer in order to ensure that the VVMs change color as specified in response to heat exposure.
+Each batch of VVMs is sampled (according to customized statistical analysis based on the concepts found in ISO 3951:1) and tested with an NIST traceable spectrodensitometer in order to ensure that the VVMs change color as specified in response to heat exposure.

 What are Inspection Cards and how can I use them?